ErikMcClure/sweetiebot/README.md

 **If you use Sweetie Bot, consider [contributing to its Patreon](https://www.patreon.com/erikmcclure) to help pay for hosting and maintenence costs.**

-## Compiling
-**You only need to follow these steps if you are hosting the bot yourself.** If you would simply like to add the public instance of the bot to your server, use the link above.
-Sweetie Bot uses Go and MariaDB for a database backend.
-Install at least [Go 1.5](https://golang.org/dl/) (required for some language constructs) on your computer and [MariaDB 10.1](https://downloads.mariadb.org/) (required for utf8mb4 support).
-After cloning the project, `sweetiebot.sql` is included in the main folder directory.
-Run it from HiediSQL or your command line and it will create the necessary sweetiebot database.

-Three files are necessary for sweetiebot to run that are never uploaded to the Git repository:

-* `db.auth`: Database connection string
-* `token`: Bot token used for login.
-[Create an application](https://discordapp.com/developers/applications/me#top) and turn it into a Bot User to get one.
-* [OPTIONAL] `isdebug`: If this file exists and contains the word "true", sweetiebot will start in debug mode, and will only respond to commands on the hardcoded debug channels.

-These files must in the root directory of wherever `main.exe` is compiled to.
-For testing purposes, it is sufficient to navigate to `/sweetiebot/main` in your command line and compile it there by typing `go build`, which will create `/sweetiebot/main/main.exe`.
-An example `config.json` file is included in `/sweetiebot/main` for testing purposes.

-If your MariaDB installation uses default settings, your `db.auth` file should look like this:

-`root:PASSWORD@tcp(127.0.0.1:3306)/sweetiebot?parseTime=true&collation=utf8mb4_general_ci`

-If you get compiler errors, sweetiebot has two dependencies you should get:
-* `go get github.com/go-sql-driver/mysql`
-* `go get github.com/bwmarrin/discordgo`

-If you're having any additional issues getting sweetiebot working, check INSTALLATION.md for more information.

 ## Adding Sweetiebot To Your Server

 A limited version of sweetiebot can be added to any server.
 Simply follow [this link](https://discordapp.com/oauth2/authorize?client_id=171790139712864257&scope=bot&permissions=535948358) to add her to your server.
 The limited version of sweetiebot does not have a chatlog, which means !search is unavailable.
 The status change loop and !setstatus are also disabled.
 All other commands and modules still function, however.